fabyo0/IMS/README.md

 ### Normal Users
 This users have permissions to
-- Add Investors Profile
+- Add Investors Profile ✅
-- Edit Investors Profile
+- Edit Investors Profile ✅

 ### Administrators
 This users have permissions to
-- Add Investors Profile
+- Add Investors Profile ✅
-- Edit Investors Profile
+- Edit Investors Profile ✅
-- Add New Contracts (Each branch can add a new contract depending on which contract amount is allowed to)
+- Add New Contracts (Each branch can add a new contract depending on which contract amount is allowed to) ✅
-- Edit Contract details (Which previously created by its branch)
+- Edit Contract details (Which previously created by its branch) ✅
-- Access to Investors Payment List
+- Access to Investors Payment List ❌
-- Access to Top Investors,Investors Flow Chart
+- Access to Top Investors,Investors Flow Chart ❌

 ### Super Administators
 This users have all the administrators priviledges with addition of
+- Create staff users which will have a default password of 'Staff@2023' ✅
+- Have read,write access to all contracts not bounded by branch ✅
 - Approve password resets
 - Logs
-- Have read,write access to all contracts not bounded by branch

 ## System Phases